YashAnand1/IMS-Document/README.md

 ![img](https://i.imgur.com/apVKMgH.png)
 </div>

 Similarly, filtering of the data can also be done directly from the `ims.conf` file.
-In order to do so, user can create.
 An example of such filtration would include modifying the `ims.conf` in the following manner:
 ```
 NAMESPACE
 PROJECT=XYZ|RAM=64GB|OS=RHEL